-We finished our “Sky Gazers” unit this week.
+We are finishing learning about the moon.
 We concluded that the moon changes each night, even if it is only a little bit.
 We also discovered that it is always there.
 However, sometimes it looks like it is not there.
 When this happens, it is usually a “new moon.”
 We learned that the moon cycle happens each month making it so that we have a full moon and new moon each month.

 As a final project, we created moon silhouette artwork.
 In this piece of art, we created a watercolor background, a silhouette of an outdoor scene and a moon phase we wanted to feature.
 We then wrote in our Science Notebooks about the moon phase we chose, why we chose it and what it reminds us of.